robertdigital/Prometheus/README.md

 # ATILA (Autonomous Trading & Investing Luck Application)
 Node JS Crypto trading bot.
+- Intended to be run on AWS-Lambda, using a cloudwatch event as a trigger to run on a specified interval, storing data to a MongoDB database.
+- Intended to only use within the free-tier usage restrictions of AWS and MongoDB Atlas.
+- Designed with Coinbase API in mind.
+This decision may change in the future.

 Work in progress.
 Currently only gets price from api and stores to database.